Last updated: December 18, 2019

 Watch the companion video to see how to update your Chromebook on a step by step basis.

-- Release Updates from the Chrome Team: Stable Channel Update for Chrome OS
+- Release Updates from the Chrome Team: Introducing Chrome OS 79 to the Stable Channel

 - Bug Fixes and Security Updates: This build